Man charged with DUI following crash that killed South Carolina music teacher - NewsBreak

 Sheppard traveled left of center and hit the Ford Expedition head-on, troopers said.

-The Union County Sheriff’s Office said they received a call about a reckless driver a short time before the crash.
+The Union County Sheriff’s Office said it received a call about a reckless driver a short time before the crash.

 The driver of the Ford Expedition was pronounced dead at the scene.
-The Union County Coroner’s Office identified him as Stephen Lee Jennings, 31, of Union.
+The Union County Coroner’s Office identified him as 31-year-old Stephen Lee Jennings, of Union.

-Union County School said Jennings, a first-year music teacher at Sims Middle School, was headed to school when the crash happened.
+District officials said Jennings, a first-year music teacher at Sims Middle School, was driving to school when the crash happened.

 Sheppard is being held in the Union County Detention Center without bond.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.